How Can You Tell If You Have a Faulty Furnace Ignitor?

 - Drain pan: Despite the fact a furnace creates heat, some condensation can still be found.
 A full drain pan will stop the ignitor from running to keep the pan from overflowing and causing water damage within the furnace.

 - Flame sensor: This safety component ensures the gas valve is only open when the ignitor is working.
 If the flame sensor is dirty, it can incorrectly believe the ignitor isn’t on.

 - Circuit breaker: Since the majority of ignition systems are electronic, many technicians will take a look at the circuit breakers first.
-When resetting the breaker doesn’t fix the issue, a more complex electrical problem is likely the culprit.
+When resetting the breaker doesn’t resolve the issue, a more complex electrical problem is likely present.

 Here’s How Technicians Identify a Faulty Furnace Ignitor

-Calling a professional technician for furnace repair in Jacksonville is the best way to resolve a problem with the furnace ignitor.
-They’ll have the tools and training to narrow down likely causes and can start with the most common culprits.
-Over the course of diagnostics, the technician may try several things, including:
+Calling a professional technician for furnace repair in the U.S. is the quickest way to resolve a problem with the furnace ignitor.
+They’ll have the tools and training to narrow down possible causes and can start with the most obvious culprits.
+Over the course of diagnostics, the technician may do several things, including:

 - Test the ignitor’s voltage or electrical resistance: If the problem is electrical, testing the ignitor with a voltage or multimeter can offer more definitive proof you have a faulty furnace ignitor.